 For instance, if a user clicks or views an ad on their phone and then makes a purchase on a laptop, and they are logged in under the same Google account, we can track the user to both devices and concur that our advertisement has influenced a buying decision.

-That is why, when analyzing the data using the Comprehensive Analysis method, we can answer the following questions, that are extremely important, when planning and placing media advertising campaigns:
+That is why, when analyzing the data using the Comprehensive Analysis method, we can answer the following questions, which are extremely important, when planning and placing media advertising campaigns:

 - What is the optimal frequency for the campaign?